-#CareerBytes: What career opportunities do you have after clearing UGC-NET?
+#CareerBytes: Cleared UGC-NET?
+Here are 5 career opportunities you have

-The NTA conducts the NET exam twice in a year - in June and December - on behalf of the University Grants Commission (UGC).
-In order to be eligible for the exam, candidates must have secured at least 55% marks in their master's degree.
-Candidates qualifying UGC-NET are eligible for research programs (JRF) and lectureship in various Indian universities/colleges, including the IITs and NITs.
+The NTA conducts the NET exam twice a year on behalf of the University Grants Commission (UGC).
+In order to be eligible for the exam, candidates must have secured at least 55% marks in their master's degree (for the general category).
+Candidates qualifying in the UGC-NET exam are eligible for research programs (JRF) and lectureships in various Indian universities and colleges.

-After qualifying for NET-JRF, candidates can pursue research in their respective postgraduate disciplines.
-They choose universities/colleges from NET Coordinating Institutes and enroll themselves for pursuing PhD at different universities/institutes and IIMs.
+After clearing NET-JRF, candidates can pursue research in their respective postgraduate disciplines.
+They can choose universities/colleges from NET Coordinating Institutes and enroll to pursue PhD at different universities/institutes and IIMs.
 After registering for PhD, they will also be awarded a five-year fellowship: Rs.
 31,000/month+HRA (HRA availability depends on the institute) for the first two years and Rs.
 35,000/month+HRA for the next three years.

 JRF-qualified candidates can also work for various organizations

-Candidates who have qualified NET-JRF can also work as researchers in various firms.
+Candidates qualified for NET-JRF can also work as researchers in various firms.
 JRF-qualified candidates are recruited by many organizations to carry out research work for the benefit of the company.
 Alternatively, such candidates can also establish their own laboratories for research.

-Candidates who qualify for the post of an Assistant Professor through UGC-NET can pursue a career in teaching.
-They can explore opportunities at the top institutes across India and apply for the post of an Assistant Professor with their valid NET scorecard.
-In the initial phase, they can earn a salary ranging between Rs.
+Candidates who qualify for the post of assistant professor through UGC-NET can pursue a career in teaching.
+They can explore opportunities at the top institutes across India and apply for the post of an assistant professor with their valid NET scorecard.
+In the initial career phase, they can earn a salary ranging between Rs.
 25,000-40,000/month, depending on their score, skills, and the institutes.